ColasNahaboo/advent-of-code-my-solutions/bash/2021/README.md

 ### Day 4

-**Naive first version, using files** (`d04-files-1.sh` and `d04-files-2.sh`) In a textural representation of a board as lines of space-separated numbers, detecting an empty row is just grep-ing for empty lines.
+**Naive first version, using files** (`d04-files-1.sh` and `d04-files-2.sh`) In a textual representation of a board as lines of space-separated numbers, detecting an empty row is just grep-ing for empty lines.
 I thus used files containing the board followed by its "inverted" version, each line being a column instead of a row, so that looking for empty rows or columns is done by a grep of empty lines.

 I also pad the lines of numbers by spaces before and after, so I can perform a sed to remove the drawn number `N` in all files by replacing `{space}N{space}` by `{space}` without taking into account the special case of the first or last number in the line.